anandkasyap/localstack-demo/README.md

 This script will list the contents of the bucket ls-s3-demo.

+### read-sqs-message.sh

+This script will read a message from the sqs queue.
+If you look at the message contents, you'll notice that it is a S3 Bucket Notification which carries metadata about the message and the object related to the notification.

 ## Test Localstack with Python scripts

 There are 2 basic python scripts in the `python` folder.
-These scripts are just examples on how to run our application code against localstack.
+These scripts are just examples on how to access localstack using the AWS SDK.

+`To run these scripts, please install boto3`

+You can install boto3 using the below command.

+`pip3 install boto3`

 ### s3-write.py